YamahJaleel/ApartmentEntry/README.md

 - **Telephone Entry System:** Simulate a telephone entry system where residents can be looked up by name or apartment number.

 - **User-Friendly Interface:** Intuitive text-based interface for easy interaction with the program.

+## Installation and Setup

+  1. Open Terminal, navigate to where you want to download the program files
+  2. Run this command -> git clone https://github.com/YamahJaleel/SecureEntry.git
+  3. Compile the EntrySystem file -> gcc EntrySystem.c
+  4. Run executable file -> (Should look something like this ./a.out)